Associate Artist Program

 Karla Hanna | MUSICIAN

-Karla Hanna is an Associate Artist.
-Karla is a Lebanese-Australian born in Melbourne (Naarm), Victoria.
+Karla Hanna is a Lebanese-Australian artist.
 She is a professional violinist with extensive experience in performance and teaching for over 20 years.

 Karla has worked as a freelance musician, performing with orchestras such as the Melbourne Symphony Orchestra, Orchestra Victoria and the Melbourne Chamber Orchestra, as well as working regularly with different Chamber groups around Australia.
 She studied at the Australian National Academy of Music from 2015-2017 and is currently in her final year of a Bachelor of Music.